Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ### Outputs

 Outputs allow you to extract and display information from your Terraform configuration after it has been applied.
 This is useful for retrieving IP addresses, resource IDs, or any other relevant data.

-Outputs are most useful for chaining modules together.
+*Note*: Outputs are most useful for chaining modules together.

 By using outputs from one module as inputs to another, you can create a modular infrastructure configuration, enhancing reusability and maintainability.

 #### Defining Outputs in `outputs.tf`

 You can define outputs in a separate `outputs.tf` file within your Terraform configuration directory.

-Below is an example of defining an output named `vm_ip` that captures the private IP address of a virtual machine:
+Below is an example of defining an output named `vm_ip` that captures the

-outputs.tf
+private IP address of a virtual machine:

 ```hcl
 output "vm_ip" {
   description = "The private IP address of the virtual machine"